jj1bdx/airspy-fmradion/README.md

 #### git submodules

-r8brain-free-src and readerwriterqueue are the submodules of this repository.
+r8brain-free-src is the submodule of this repository.
 Download the submodule repositories by the following git procedure:

 - `git submodule update --init --recursive`